danieljannai/streamlit-adjustable-columns/CONTRIBUTING.md

 ## 🚀 Release Process

-This section outlines the steps to prepare the streamlit-expandable-columns package for release.
+This section outlines the steps to prepare the streamlit-adjustable-columns package for release.

 ### 🔧 Development Infrastructure